 Shutters are solid and rigid window treatments that are set within a structural framework and are composed of horizontal, flat vanes (fixed or movable), attached at the top, center and bottom of the framework.
 Most shutters are hinged on either side of the window opening, to swing inward for more flexibility in light and air management.
 Shutters can be designed as a single unit to cover the window or can be customized into multiple sections to allow different areas of the window to be open or closed independently.
 You can mount shutters as an inside mount or as an outside mount.
 Cafe shutters only cover the bottom part of the window area.
-Full length shutters are available for doors and windows of all shapes and sizes can be adorned with shutters – the possibilities are endless.
+Full length shutters are available for doors and windows of all shapes and sizes – the possibilities are endless.
 Shutters do provide ultimate privacy, flexible light control, security and add value and style to your home.
 For many people, shutters are just the supreme choice for their windows.
 Shutters never go out of style and blend into every decorating theme.

 Originally, shutters were fashioned from wood as woodworkers in America honed this craft to an art, but now many new materials are available to create many choices for quality shutters.
 Wood shutters are still perceived as the winner of the blue ribbon.
 Wood shutters are the luxurious selection for the classic look and feel of the rich grain of wood and the durability and beautiful look of wood.
 Traditional white stains through the neutrals and dark wood glazes will complement the look you want to achieve.
 Wood does require more care as it tends to warp in high moisture areas and is easily chipped or scratched.
 If you love the true look of wood shutters and can’t imagine anything else but the lovely patina and the substantial look and feel of wood, this is the choice for you.